ksmin23/my-aws-cdk-examples/glue/streaming-etl/sink-to-s3-with-hudi/README.md

 1. Set up **Apache Hudi connector for AWS Glue** to use Apache Hudi with AWS Glue jobs.
 2. Create a Kinesis data stream
    <pre>
-   (.venv) $ cdk deploy KinesisStreamForGlueStreamingJob
+   (.venv) $ cdk deploy KinesisStreamAsGlueStreamingJobDataSource
    </pre>
 3. Define a schema for the streaming data
    <pre>